Tweedsmuir South Provincial Park

 Introduction:This three to five day canoe trip destination is unusual and very scenic.
 It is at high elevation on the east slope of the Coast Range and features seven lakes and short linking creeks and portages.
 Because there is no road access, paddlers must either hike in or charter a floatplane to fly in.
 The trail in is a strenuous 16-km hike, the Hunlen Falls Trail, described in the Tweedsmuir (South) Trails web page.
 Canoe rentals are available from a park operator, who also collects overnight camping fees.
-For details of the operating season and fees, click here and scroll down to Tweedsmuir (South).
 July, August and the first half of September are the best times to paddle the lake chain.
 These months are relatively dry (though you must prepare for cold rainy weather).
-Typically, campsites are more crowded in August, so June, July and the first half of September are recommended for those seeking solitude.
-For a map of the Hunlen Falls/Turner Lake area, return to the main Tweedsmuir Park web page.
-For more information on canoe rentals and access to the Turner Lake Chain, please check the following non-government website.
+For a map of the Hunlen Falls/Turner Lake area, click here.
+[PDF] For more information on canoe rentals and access to the Turner Lake Chain, please check the following non-government website.

 Canoe Route Description:The chain of lakes forms a J shape, heading south then veering westward.
 Turner Lake is the longest at 5 km, and has high mountains only on one side.
 As you paddle up the creek and lake chain, the view shifts with successively higher and sharper peaks visible.
 The other three large lakes are Junker, Widgeon and Kidney Lakes.
 These, as well as Turner Lake are subject to strong winds, channelled by the mountains.
 The energetic can top off the trip with a hike to Sunshine Lake.